 Understandably, recruiters resent the implication that they’re so easily tricked.
 Resume keyword stuffing with hidden text is easily spotted and one of the quickest ways to burn a bridge with a recruiter.

-An applicant profile in Taleo, the most commonly used ATS.
+This is an applicant profile in Taleo, the most commonly used ATS.
 This applicant tried to beat the system using the hidden text method (“Accounting Accounting…”), but it’s easy to spot once the resume text has been parsed into the system.

 3) Over-optimization